 No specific package download is required, you just start the program from the link below.
 You can choose to either run the program directly or download it for a first virus check or alike.
 When starting the program for the first time you will get the usual warnings about running an unsigned application.

-SISetup will install itself into a folder named Sysinternals in the "Program Files" directory.
-It will retrieve it's initial default settings from this site, see more in the technical details section below.
+SISetup will retrieve it's initial default settings from this site, see more in the technical details section below.

 Click here start and install SISetup